 Electric & Hybrid Vehicle Technology International

 There are many such organizations in Canada, the US and worldwide.
-As electric vehicles become more commonplace these groups have organized to support and advocate for the electric vehicle industry.
-Typically each group has its own website and social media outlets and tends to be very active in their outreach programs and many offer membership benefits for joining.
-Although Sustainable Orillia does not recommend one organization over another we provide this contact information for your own assessment.
+As Electric Vehicles become more commonplace these groups have organized to support and advocate for the Electric Vehicle industry.
+Typically, each group has its own website and social media outlets and tends to be very active in their outreach programs.
+Many offer memberships benefits for joining.
+Although Sustainable Orillia does not recommend one organization over another, we provide this contact information for your own assessment.
 Some of the larger groups include: